 The amortization method used to determine the Statutory contributions is designed to collect more than the tread water level and, therefore, gradually pay down the UAL.
-However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$252.4 million over the last 10 years.
-The baseline projections assume the State appropriates 80% of the Statutory contribution in FYE 2021, and increases the percent by 10% a year, until reaching 100% of the Statutory contribution beginning with FYE 2023, at which time contributions are projected to be greater than the tread water level.
+However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$222.1 million over the last 10 years.
+The baseline projections assume the State appropriates 100% of the Statutory contribution beginning in FYE 2022 each year thereafter, at which time contributions are projected to be greater than the tread water level.

 Contribution risk is the potential for actual future contributions to deviate from expected future contributions.
-The graphs on the following page illustrate the impact on projected future funded status and contribution amounts if the State appropriation remains at 70% of the Statutory contribution for each year in the future, rather than gradually increasing to 100% of the Statutory contribution.
-We show the contribution risk sensitivity assuming the appropriation percent remains at the current level of 70%.
+The graphs on the following page illustrate the impact on projected future funded status and contribution amounts if the State appropriation remains at 78% of the Statutory contribution for each year in the future, rather than increasing to 100% of the Statutory contribution.
+We show the contribution risk sensitivity assuming the appropriation percent remains at the current level of 78%.